-Unless you’re making a silent film, every filmmaker knows that recording audio is incredibly important to bringing their cinematic vision to life.
-And yet there are so many times on the set when the visual takes precedence over audio.
+Unless you’re making a silent film, every movie producer knows that recording audio in filmmaking is essential to bringing their cinematic vision to life.
+And yet there are many times on the set when the visual takes precedence over audio.

-Don Corrieri of Phuturetrax is a veteran audio engineer/editor who started in the business over twenty years ago.
+Don Corrieri of Phuturetrax is a veteran audio engineer/editor who started the business over twenty years ago.
 He has worked on everything from radio to commercials, live events to film.
-Don stopped by Filmmaking Stuff to share a few tips for recording audio.
+Don stopped by Filmmaking Stuff to share a few tips for recording audio in filmmaking.

 What All Filmmakers Need To Know About Recording Audio

-Filmmaking Stuff: What can a filmmaker do to best prepare for a post sound editor?
+Filmmaking Stuff: What can a filmmaker do to best prepare for a post-sound editor?

-Don Corrieri: At the outset, it can be very beneficial, like talking about their vision during loading, but for the bulk of the work it’s neither necessary nor advisable since that work is tedious, repetitive and experimental.
-During that time, I’m trying things out to see what works and so on.
-At the very end though, it’s beneficial, to make finishing touches and review the work together.
+Don Corrieri: At the outset, having filmmakers in the room can be very beneficial, like talking about their vision during loading, but for the bulk of the work, it is neither necessary nor advisable since that work is tedious, repetitive, and experimental.
+During that timI’mI’m trying things out to see what works and so on.
+In the end, it is beneficial to make finishing touches and review the work together.

 Filmmaking Stuff: Any other advice to offer filmmakers?